alprk/ProductApi/README.md

 Go to https://localhost:8443/docs

-Click on the green "Authorize" button
+Click on the green "Authorize" button and Insert :
-Insert :

 `Bearer <token_received>`

 The ressources are unlocked for a classic user.